-There are currently five hotspots in Greece (on the islands of Chios, Kos, Leros, Lesvos and Samos) and four in Italy (in Lampedusa, Pozzallo, Taranto and Trapani).
+There are currently five hotspots in Greece (on the islands of Chios, Kos, Leros, Lesvos and Samos) and four in Italy (in Lampedusa, Messina, Pozzallo, Taranto).

 The European Commission formulated the hotspot approach in the European Agenda on Migration in April 2015 in response to the increased migratory pressure.
+Under this approach, the EU assists frontline Member States confronted with disproportionate numbers of arrivals in registering those who come; addressing initial reception needs; identifying vulnerabilities and undertaking security checks.
+Asylum and return procedures may also take place in the hotspots.
+The hotspot approach has since then been implemented in Greece and Italy.
+It applies to all disembarkations of migrants rescued at sea as well as to unauthorised landings in the Eastern Aegean islands and in the most affected areas of Southern Italy.
 The European Asylum Support Office (EASO), the EU’s law enforcement Agency (Europol) and the European Border and Coast Guard Agency (Frontex) have deployed experts directly in the hotspots to support national authorities in registering and screening new arrivals, investigating smuggling and other criminal activities, and registering and interviewing applicants for international protection.

-To address some of the fundamental rights gaps identified in Greece, the Agency carried out a number of other activities, such as a workshop on guardianship for unaccompanied children or the training of forced return monitors.
-Similar activities will continue in 2017, based on a Memorandum of Understanding between the Agency and the Ministry of Migration Policy of the Hellenic Republic.
-Additional activities will also be carried out in Italy in 2017.
+To address some of the fundamental rights gaps identified in Greece, the Agency has been visiting the Eastern Aegean islands since April 2016 providing fundamental rights expertise.
+Together with other partners FRA carried out or contributed to targeted training and capacity building activities, for example on child protection, guardianship for unaccompanied children, data protection, trafficking in human beings or forced return monitoring.
+Such activities will continue in 2019, based on a renewal of the Memorandum of Understanding between the Agency and the Ministry of Migration Policy of the Hellenic Republic.
+In addition, the Agency supports other Member States affected by high number of arrivals.